-According to their website they have 900,000 cardmembers, but should you be one of them?
+According to their website they have nearly a million cardmembers, but should you be one of them?
 Spoiler alert: you should probably take a pass.

 Merrick Bank credit card — two types

 Reviews: the good & the bad

 It seems that cardholders either love their Merrick Bank card or they absolutely despise it.
-After reading dozens and dozens of reviews online, here’s a summary of what I found.
+After reading dozens and dozens of reviews online a pattern can be recognized.